 Each attack vector was validated through proof-of-concept implementations against multiple MCP-compatible agent frameworks.
 We measured attack success rates, the conditions required for exploitation, and the effectiveness of existing mitigations.
 Our evaluation spanned both open-source and commercial agent platforms to ensure broad applicability of findings.

-Our analysis revealed several classes of vulnerabilities inherent to the MCP specification's current design.
-Tool description injection proved particularly effective: because MCP tool descriptions are passed directly into the model's context during tool discovery, an attacker controlling a tool server can embed arbitrary instructions that the model treats as authoritative.
-In our experiments, this attack vector achieved high success rates across all tested agent platforms.
+Tool description injection is the most broadly effective vulnerability: because MCP tool descriptions are passed directly into the model's context during tool discovery, an attacker controlling a tool server can embed arbitrary instructions that the model treats as authoritative, achieving high success rates across all tested agent platforms.
+The MCP specification also lacks cryptographic authentication between clients and servers and has exploitable capability negotiation, enabling server impersonation and unauthorized access escalation.

 Cross-tool poisoning attacks -- where the output of one tool call contains instructions that alter the model's behavior on subsequent tool calls -- were similarly effective.
 These attacks exploit the shared context window that tool-integrated agents maintain across multiple tool interactions.
 The sequential nature of agent reasoning means that poisoned data introduced early in a chain of tool calls can influence all subsequent decisions.